Sietseq/ISP/README.md

 # Twitter Internet Archive Holidays Analysis
 This project downloads data from [Internet Archive](https://archive.org/details/twitterstream).
 Multiple "worker" servers download these files since the Internet Archive sets a low download speed.
 Then a Proxy server acts like a man in the middle between the Worker servers and the supercomputer Siku.
-The proxy manages when worker servers should upload their file to the supercomputer and when the supercomputer has finished submitting a job. \
+The proxy manages when worker servers should upload their file to the supercomputer and when the supercomputer has finished submitting a job.
+This project used collections from August 2020 to December 2020 and created a timeline of how often certain holidays were mentioned. \
 ![diagram](diagram.png "Diagram")

 ## Worker